stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 found in the vaults of Zin, beneath the largest ruined city of Yoth.
-But it was also known from these manuscripts that the beings of Yoth had possessed the art of synthetically creating life, and had made and destroyed several efficiently designed races of industrial and transportational animals in the course of their history&mdash;to say nothing of concocting all manner of fantastic living shapes for the sake of amusement and new sensations during the long period of decadence.
+But it was also known from these manuscripts that the beings of Yoth had possessed the art of synthetically creating life, and had made and destroyed several efficiently designed races of industrial and transportational animals in the course of their history--to say nothing of concocting all manner of fantastic living shapes for the sake of amusement and new sensations during the long period of decadence.
-The beings of Yoth had undoubtedly been reptilian in affiliations, and most physiologists of Tsath agreed that the present beasts had been very much inclined toward reptilianism before they had been crossed with the mammal slave-class of K&rsquo;n-yan.
+The beings of Yoth had undoubtedly been reptilian in affiliations, and most physiologists of Tsath agreed that the present beasts had been very much inclined toward reptilianism before they had been crossed with the mammal slave-class of K'n-yan.

-  It argues well for the intrepid fire of those Renaissance Spaniards who conquered half the unknown world, that P&aacute;nfilo de Zamacona y Nu&ntilde;ez actually mounted one of the morbid beasts of Tsath and fell into place beside the leader of the cavalcade&mdash;the man named Gll&rsquo;-Hthaa-Ynn, who had been most active in the previous exchange of information.
+  It argues well for the intrepid fire of those Renaissance Spaniards who conquered half the unknown world, that P&aacute;nfilo de Zamacona y Nu&ntilde;ez actually mounted one of the morbid beasts of Tsath and fell into place beside the leader of the cavalcade--the man named Gll'-Hthaa-Ynn, who had been most active in the previous exchange of information.
 It was a repulsive business; but after all, the seat was very easy, and the gait of the clumsy gyaa-yoth   surprisingly even and regular.
 No saddle was necessary, and the animal appeared to require no guidance whatever.
-The procession moved forward at a brisk gait, stopping only at certain abandoned cities and temples about which Zamacona was curious, and which Gll&rsquo;-Hthaa-Ynn was obligingly ready to display and explain.
-The largest of these towns, B&rsquo;graa, was a marvel of finely wrought gold, and Zamacona studied the curiously ornate architecture with avid interest.
+The procession moved forward at a brisk gait, stopping only at certain abandoned cities and temples about which Zamacona was curious, and which Gll'-Hthaa-Ynn was obligingly ready to display and explain.
+The largest of these towns, B'graa, was a marvel of finely wrought gold, and Zamacona studied the curiously ornate architecture with avid interest.
 Buildings tended toward height and slenderness, with roofs bursting into a multitude of pinnacles.
-The streets were narrow, curving, and occasionally picturesquely hilly, but Gll&rsquo;-Hthaa-Ynn said that the later cities of K&rsquo;n-yan were far more spacious and regular in design.
-All these old cities of the plain shewed traces of levelled walls&mdash;reminders of the archaic days when they had been successively conquered by the now dispersed armies of Tsath.
+The streets were narrow, curving, and occasionally picturesquely hilly, but Gll'-Hthaa-Ynn said that the later cities of K'n-yan were far more spacious and regular in design.
+All these old cities of the plain shewed traces of levelled walls--reminders of the archaic days when they had been successively conquered by the now dispersed armies of Tsath.

-  There was one object along the route which Gll&rsquo;-Hthaa-Ynn exhibited on his own initiative, even though it involved a detour of about a mile along a vine-tangled side path.
+  There was one object along the route which Gll'-Hthaa-Ynn exhibited on his own initiative, even though it involved a detour of about a mile along a vine-tangled side path.
 This was a squat, plain temple of black basalt blocks without a single carving, and containing only a vacant onyx pedestal.
 The remarkable thing about it was its story, for it was a link with a fabled elder world compared to which even cryptic Yoth was a thing of yesterday.
 It had been built in imitation of certain temples depicted in the vaults of Zin, to house a very terrible black toad-idol found in the red-litten world and called Tsathoggua in the Yothic manuscripts.
-It had been a potent and widely worshipped god, and after its adoption by the people of K&rsquo;n-yan had lent its name to the city which was later to become dominant in that region.
-Yothic legend said that it had come from a mysterious inner realm beneath the red-litten world&mdash;a black realm of peculiar-sensed beings which had no light at all, but which had had great civilisations and mighty gods before ever the reptilian quadrupeds of Yoth had come into being.
+It had been a potent and widely worshipped god, and after its adoption by the people of K'n-yan had lent its name to the city which was later to become dominant in that region.
+Yothic legend said that it had come from a mysterious inner realm beneath the red-litten world--a black realm of peculiar-sensed beings which had no light at all, but which had had great civilisations and mighty gods before ever the reptilian quadrupeds of Yoth had come into being.
 Many images of Tsathoggua existed in Yoth, all of which were alleged to have come from the black inner realm, and which were supposed by Yothic archaeologists to represent the aeon-extinct race of that realm.
-The black realm called N&rsquo;kai in the Yothic manuscripts had been explored as thoroughly as possible by these archaeologists, and singular stone troughs or burrows had excited infinite speculation.
+The black realm called N'kai in the Yothic manuscripts had been explored as thoroughly as possible by these archaeologists, and singular stone troughs or burrows had excited infinite speculation.

-  When the men of K&rsquo;n-yan discovered the red-litten world and deciphered its strange manuscripts, they took over the Tsathoggua cult and brought all the frightful toad images up to the land of blue light&mdash;housing them in shrines of Yoth-quarried basalt like the one Zamacona now saw.
-The cult flourished until it almost rivalled the ancient cults of Yig and Tulu, and one branch of the race even took it to the outer world, where the smallest of the images eventually found a shrine at Olatho&euml;, in the land of Lomar near the earth&rsquo;s north pole.
-It was rumoured that this outer-world cult survived even after the great ice-sheet and the hairy Gnophkehs destroyed Lomar, but of such matters not much was definitely known in K&rsquo;n-yan.
+  When the men of K'n-yan discovered the red-litten world and deciphered its strange manuscripts, they took over the Tsathoggua cult and brought all the frightful toad images up to the land of blue light--housing them in shrines of Yoth-quarried basalt like the one Zamacona now saw.
+The cult flourished until it almost rivalled the ancient cults of Yig and Tulu, and one branch of the race even took it to the outer world, where the smallest of the images eventually found a shrine at Olathoë, in the land of Lomar near the earth's north pole.
+It was rumoured that this outer-world cult survived even after the great ice-sheet and the hairy Gnophkehs destroyed Lomar, but of such matters not much was definitely known in K'n-yan.
 In that world of blue light the cult came to an abrupt end, even though the name of Tsath was suffered to remain.

-  What ended the cult was the partial exploration of the black realm of N&rsquo;kai beneath the red-litten world of Yoth.
-According to the Yothic manuscripts, there was no surviving life in N&rsquo;kai, but something must have happened in the aeons between the days of Yoth and the coming of men to the earth; something perhaps not unconnected with the end of Yoth.
+  What ended the cult was the partial exploration of the black realm of N'kai beneath the red-litten world of Yoth.
+According to the Yothic manuscripts, there was no surviving life in N'kai, but something must have happened in the aeons between the days of Yoth and the coming of men to the earth; something perhaps not unconnected with the end of Yoth.
 Probably it had been an earthquake, opening up lower chambers of the lightless world which had been closed against the Yothic archaeologists; or perhaps some more frightful juxtaposition of energy and electrons, wholly inconceivable to any sort of vertebrate minds, had taken place.
-At any rate, when the men of K&rsquo;n-yan went down into N&rsquo;kai&rsquo;s black abyss with their great atom-power searchlights they found living things&mdash;living things that oozed along stone channels and worshipped onyx and basalt images of Tsathoggua.
+At any rate, when the men of K'n-yan went down into N'kai's black abyss with their great atom-power searchlights they found living things--living things that oozed along stone channels and worshipped onyx and basalt images of Tsathoggua.
 But they were not toads like Tsathoggua himself.
-Far worse&mdash;they were amorphous lumps of viscous black slime that took temporary shapes for various purposes.
-The explorers of K&rsquo;n-yan did not pause for detailed observations, and those who escaped alive sealed the passage leading from red-litten Yoth down into the gulfs of nether horror.
-Then all the images of Tsathoggua in the land of K&rsquo;n-yan were dissolved into the ether by disintegrating rays, and the cult was abolished forever.
+Far worse--they were amorphous lumps of viscous black slime that took temporary shapes for various purposes.
+The explorers of K'n-yan did not pause for detailed observations, and those who escaped alive sealed the passage leading from red-litten Yoth down into the gulfs of nether horror.
+Then all the images of Tsathoggua in the land of K'n-yan were dissolved into the ether by disintegrating rays, and the cult was abolished forever.

-  Aeons later, when naive fears were outgrown and supplanted by scientific curiosity, the old legends of Tsathoggua and N&rsquo;kai were recalled, and a suitably armed and equipped exploring party went down to Yoth to find the closed gate of the black abyss and see what might still lie beneath.
+  Aeons later, when naive fears were outgrown and supplanted by scientific curiosity, the old legends of Tsathoggua and N'kai were recalled, and a suitably armed and equipped exploring party went down to Yoth to find the closed gate of the black abyss and see what might still lie beneath.
 But they could not find the gate, nor could any man ever do so in all the ages that followed.
-Nowadays there were those who doubted that any abyss had ever existed, but the few scholars who could still decipher the Yothic manuscripts believed that the evidence for such a thing was adequate, even though the middle records of K&rsquo;n-yan, with accounts of the one frightful expedition into N&rsquo;kai, were more open to question.
-Some of the later religious cults tried to suppress remembrance of N&rsquo;kai&rsquo;s existence, and attached severe penalties to its mention; but these had not begun to be taken seriously at the time of Zamacona&rsquo;s advent to K&rsquo;n-yan.
+Nowadays there were those who doubted that any abyss had ever existed, but the few scholars who could still decipher the Yothic manuscripts believed that the evidence for such a thing was adequate, even though the middle records of K'n-yan, with accounts of the one frightful expedition into N'kai, were more open to question.
+Some of the later religious cults tried to suppress remembrance of N'kai's existence, and attached severe penalties to its mention; but these had not begun to be taken seriously at the time of Zamacona's advent to K'n-yan.

   As the cavalcade returned to the old highway and approached the low range of mountains, Zamacona saw that the river was very close on the left.
 Somewhat later, as the terrain rose, the stream entered a gorge and passed through the hills, while the road traversed the gap at a rather higher level close to the brink.
 It was about this time that light rainfall came.
 Zamacona noticed the occasional drops and drizzle, and looked up at the coruscating blue air, but there was no diminution of the strange radiance.
-Gll&rsquo;-Hthaa-Ynn then told him that such condensations and precipitations of water-vapour were not uncommon, and that they never dimmed the glare of the vault above.
-A kind of mist, indeed, always hung about the lowlands of K&rsquo;n-yan, and compensated for the complete absence of true clouds.
+Gll'-Hthaa-Ynn then told him that such condensations and precipitations of water-vapour were not uncommon, and that they never dimmed the glare of the vault above.
+A kind of mist, indeed, always hung about the lowlands of K'n-yan, and compensated for the complete absence of true clouds.

   The slight rise of the mountain pass enabled Zamacona, by looking behind, to see the ancient and deserted plain in panorama as he had seen it from the other side.
-He seems to have appreciated its strange beauty, and to have vaguely regretted leaving it; for he speaks of being urged by Gll&rsquo;-Hthaa-Ynn to drive his beast more rapidly.
+He seems to have appreciated its strange beauty, and to have vaguely regretted leaving it; for he speaks of being urged by Gll'-Hthaa-Ynn to drive his beast more rapidly.
 When he faced frontward again he saw that the crest of the road was very near; the weed-grown way leading starkly up and ending against a blank void of blue light.
-The scene was undoubtedly highly impressive&mdash;a steep green mountain wall on the right, a deep river-chasm on the left with another green mountain wall beyond it, and ahead, the churning sea of bluish coruscations into which the upward path dissolved.
+The scene was undoubtedly highly impressive--a steep green mountain wall on the right, a deep river-chasm on the left with another green mountain wall beyond it, and ahead, the churning sea of bluish coruscations into which the upward path dissolved.
 Then came the crest itself, and with it the world of Tsath outspread in a stupendous